RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5860/Overview/README.md

 :::warning ⚠️ WARNING
 * When using the LTE transceivers, make sure that always an antenna is connected.
 Using the transceiver without an antenna can damage the system.
 * The included active GPS antenna must be connected to the iPEX antenna connector on the board.
-Otherwise the module will not work.
+Otherwise, the module will not work.
 * Make sure to fix the module with the screws to ensure a proper function.
 :::